The goal of this module is to contribute to clients learning how to manage their mood and anxiety problems and help learn skills to overcome them.

 Example of page in the module ‘Mood & anxiety’

-What is the content of the module 'Mood & Anxiety'?
+What is the content of the module 'Mood & anxiety'?

 In each session the patient receives information, watches psycho-educational doodle clips and practices with one or more exercises.
 The exercises focus on challenging negative thoughts, becoming more active, doing exposure exercises, and visualising a positive future.
-After completing the module, the patient has developed skills to manage and overcome their anxiety and mood problems.

 What is the module based on?